OmniLayer/spec/README.md

 Description: Transaction type 21 is used to both publish and accept an offer to sell coins in a Master Protocol Currency for coins in another Master Protocol Currency.

 If the amount offered exceeds the number available to be sold by the sending address, this indicates the user is offering to sell all of them.
-That amount will be reserved from the available balance for this address much like any other exchange platform.
+That amount will be reserved from the available balance for this address much like anfy other exchange platform.

 An address cannot create a new offer while that address has an active sell offer with the same currencies in the same roles.
 An active sell offer is one that has not been canceled or fully accepted.